 If you are looking to travel here, GO!
 Don’t let the media dissuade you and avoid Mexico.
 The city will overwhelm you with the size and density but its all worthwhile.

 Need more help?
 Contact me directly and I can help you in anyway that you might need.
-You can use the CONTACT ME page or reach out on my social channels.
+You can use the Who am I page or reach out on my social channels.
 Thanks for reading and see you in Mexico or any other city in the world.